1969–70 South-West Indian Ocean cyclone season: Very Intense Tropical Cyclone Harriet-Iseult

-Iseult existed from February 2 to February 15.
+Iseult existed from February 2 to February 15, staying at sea for its existence.

 Very Intense Tropical Cyclone Josephine-Jane

 It was named Josephine in its formative stages due to being in what was considered the Australian basin at the time.
+The cyclone made landfall in Madagascar, before taking a southeast turn and dissipating.

 Moderate Tropical Storm Katia

-Katia existed from March 16 to March 26.
+Katia existed from March 16 to March 26, clipping Madagascar.

 Tropical Cyclone Louise

 Louise existed from March 20 to April 1.

 Tropical Cyclone Kathy–Michelle

 Michelle entered the basin on March 24 and dissipated on March 30.